How to start preparing for medical entrance exams from class 11? Check these powerful study tips

 1. Collect syllabus for examination

 This is the most important thing that every medical aspirant should know before starting preparing for the pre medical test.
 Because, all the important medical entrance exams cover NCERT syllabus.
 So, you can compare the syllabus with your current course curriculum.
 You will find many topics to be common with your study curriculum.
-It would be quite beneficial for you as you don’t need to prepare those common topics separately.
+It would be quite beneficial for you as you don’t need to learn or prepare those common topics separately.
 This will help you devote ample time to the parts of the syllabus that are not covered in your course.

 2. Follow NCERT books only